ZevRosenbaum/calculator_app/README.md

 # Python Calculator App
 ### Tkinter used for GUI

-This calculator is an imitation of the native Apple [calculator app](https://en.wikipedia.org/wiki/Calculator_(Apple)).
+This calculator is an imitation of the native Apple [calculator app shown in the screenshot below](https://en.wikipedia.org/wiki/Calculator_(Apple)).

 ![Image of Apple calculator app](apple_calculator_image.png)